forkercat/578-is-great/README.md

 - **Solution #3:** We develop a tool that discovers the pattern (we may call it "instanceof" pattern), and find a way of adding new dependencies into the tree. _It works!_

-**Note:** Our modification in ACDC mainly lies in [AcdcWithSmellDetection.java](https://github.com/junhaowww/578-is-great/blob/master/CS578-arcade/src/edu/usc/softarch/arcade/AcdcWithSmellDetection.java) and [ACDC.java](https://github.com/junhaowww/578-is-great/blob/master/CS578-arcade/src/acdc/ACDC.java).
+**Where We Modified:** Our modification in ACDC mainly lies in [AcdcWithSmellDetection.java](https://github.com/junhaowww/578-is-great/blob/master/CS578-arcade/src/edu/usc/softarch/arcade/AcdcWithSmellDetection.java) and [ACDC.java](https://github.com/junhaowww/578-is-great/blob/master/CS578-arcade/src/acdc/ACDC.java).
 Code are commented, so it should be readable.
 In addition, in folder [OurSolution](https://github.com/junhaowww/578-is-great/tree/master/CS578-arcade/src/OurSolution) we create our own classes.

 Basically, we have a singleton class `Tomdog` ([Tomdog.java](https://github.com/junhaowww/578-is-great/blob/master/CS578-arcade/src/OurSolution/Tomdog.java)) that discovers the "instanceof" pattern.
 It is designed as a singleton because it then can be reused readily.